-NOTE: If regenerative braking is aggressively slowing Model 3 (such as when your foot is completely off the accelerator pedal at highway speeds), the brake lights turn on to alert others that you are slowing down.
-NOTE: Because Model 3 uses regenerative braking, the brake pads are typically used less frequently than those in traditional braking systems.
+NOTE: If regenerative braking is aggressively slowing Model Y (such as when your foot is completely off the accelerator pedal at highway speeds), the brake lights turn on to alert others that you are slowing down.

+NOTE: Because Model Y uses regenerative braking, the brake pads are typically used less frequently than those in traditional braking systems.
 To avoid the accumulation of rust and corrosion, Tesla recommends frequently pressing the brake pedal to apply the mechanical brakes and dry the brake pads and rotors.

-WARNING: In snowy or icy conditions, Model 3 may experience loss of traction during regenerative braking.
+WARNING: In snowy or icy conditions, Model Y may experience loss of traction during regenerative braking, particularly when in the Standard setting and/or not using winter tires.
+Tesla recommends using the Low setting in snowy or icy conditions to help maintain vehicle stability.